galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### I want to use a collection for outputs but it always passes the test even when the script fails.
 What gives?

 - Unfortunately, collections are tricky to generate automated tests for.
 The contents are never known until the tool has been run.
+- A manual test override is currently the only way to test collections properly.
 - Automation is hard.
 If you can help, pull requests are welcomed.
 - Until it's automated, please take a look at the plotter sample.
 - It is recommended that you modify the test over-ride that appears in that sample form.
-Substitute one or more of the file names you expect to see after the collection is filled by your new tool for the pdf used in the plotter sample tool test.
+Substitute one or more of the file names you expect to see after the collection is filled by your new tool for the `<element.../>` used in the plotter sample's tool test.
-- That will test properly.

 ---